kagaries-edition/kagaries-edition-public/README.md

 [Kaizo Edition Discord](https://discord.com/invite/aG4a2vEEvu) You must be 13+

-You can now use chat colors in chat, [Here](https://htmlcolorcodes.com/minecraft-color-codes/) is where you can find the color codes, they do start with §
+You can use chat colors in chat, [Here](https://htmlcolorcodes.com/minecraft-color-codes/) is where you can find the color codes, they do start with §

 # Installation